spiritphyz/AWS-Serverless-Guides/guides/Creating-a-SSL-TLS-Certificate-for-a-Custom-Domain.md

     * The final status for each domain should be "Issued"

 ## Use the certificate in CloudFront
-Certificates with custom domains can only be used with a CloudFront distribution, not with an S3 bucket.
+Certificates with custom domains can only be used with CloudFront distributions, not with S3 buckets.

 The configuration below will follow the recommended approach of having a core bucket be the destination for the full domain `www.example.com`.
-A redirect bucket will handle redirecting the apex domain `example.com` to the contents in the core bucket.
+Also, a redirect bucket will handle redirecting the apex domain `example.com` to the contents in the core bucket.
+Two CloudFront distributions sit in front of both buckets for CDN functionality and will be used as the targets for the DNS records.

 ### Use the certificate for the full domain
 1. In the AWS Management Console, search for [ CloudFront ](https://console.aws.amazon.com/cloudfront/home?#)